dcsaorg/DCSA-EBL-Envelope/CONCEPTS_AND_BACKGROUND.md

 In addition to the transfer of title, there are parties in the shipping process (like banks, customs and port authorities) that may only take temporary possession/control of the B/L. Both types of B/L described above may be subject to this kind of transfer of possession.
 An example of a To order B/L process is as follows:

-- A shipper submits a booking request to the carrier.
-The carrier confirms the booking and prepares a B/L. The shipper is named as titleholder.
+- A shipper submits a booking request to the carrier, where the shipper designates the initial titleholder.
+The carrier confirms the booking and prepares a B/L.
 - When the goods are loaded onto the vessel, the carrier issues the B/L to the shipper.
-The shipper is now also in possession of the B/L.
+The shipper is now in possession of the B/L.
-- The shipper may endorse the B/L to a subsequent titleholder by putting the subsequent titleholder’s name on it.
-A chain of signatures is then created (an endorsement chain).
+- If the shipper is not the titleholder, the shipper will then transfer the B/L to the current titleholder - possibly via a bank.
-- The new titleholder may now decide if it will surrender the B/L and pick up the goods (making it the consignee), or, in the case of an open endorsement, transfer the eBL to a new titleholder by way of further endorsing the B/L.
+- The current titleholder may now decide if it will surrender the B/L and pick up the goods (making it the consignee), or, in the case of an open endorsement, pass the eBL to a new titleholder by way of further endorsing the B/L. In the latter step, the possession transfer may be via intermediate parties (e.g., banks) or directly to the new titleholder.
-- A B/L may, however, only be transferred or surrendered when the receiving party is also in possession of the B/L. For example, when a bank serves as a trustee for the parties, the consignee might be named as titleholder, but possession of the B/L will be transferred to the bank, which will only transfer it to the consignee once it has received payment
+- A B/L may only be further endorsed or surrendered when the receiving party is also in possession of the B/L. For example, when a bank serves as a trustee for the parties, the consignee might be named as titleholder, but possession of the B/L will be transferred to the bank, which will only transfer it to the consignee once it has received payment.
 - Only once the consignee is named as the titleholder, and is in possession of the B/L, may the consignee surrender the B/L to the carrier.
 During surrender, the carrier checks if the B/L is valid (proof of origin), if the endorsement chain includes all signatures of previous titleholders, and if the identity of the consignee matches the identity on the B/L. This is the end of the B/L transfer process.

-The first version of the technical interoperability standards focusses on use-cases where either the consignee is named (straight eBL) or on to order eBLs where the subsequent possessor is also the subsequent titleholder .
+The first version of the technical interoperability standards focuses on use-cases where the consignee is named (straight eBL).

 ## The challenge of eBL adoption
 ![BL market share](specifications/market-share.png)